dev-vivekkumarverma/docker-container/docker-compose-learning/notes.md

 - **If you want the service to be accessible externally**, you must define `ports` in `docker-compose.yml`.

 Would you like me to update your `docker-compose.yml` to use `build` instead of `image` for each service? 🚀

+---
+# Maintaining secretes with secrets section and .txt file for storing secrets

+Read more with example, Link <a href="./maintaining secrets.md">[click me]</a>

+---